meghau/fss16kms/read/4/README.md

     4. **Future Work**: Future work would include testing the results obtained in this paper for other problems, investigating optimal parameter settings, exploring alternative seeding strategies and using extended evolutionary runs.

 4. *Scope for Improvement*
     In the paper, the process of selection of parameters for model construction hasn't been explained in sufficient detail.
-In addition, the model-based approach for evaluating the non-functional criteria doesn't seem to provide reliable results.
+In addition, the model-based approach for evaluating the non-functional criteria doesn't seem reliable.

 5. *Connections to previous papers*
     The motivation is similar to that of the orginal [GISMOE Challenge paper](https://github.com/meghau/fss16kms/blob/master/read/1/README.md), i.e. to optimize the non-functional properties of software.